diku-dk/futhark-website/blog/2016-04-15-futhark-and-pyopencl.rst

 Things are more complicated when the entry point accepts or returns types that do not correspond easily to Numpy types.
-Actually, the problem is that the generated code makes use of Futharks internal value representation, but I'm happy with blaming Numpy.
+Actually, the reason is that the generated code makes use of Futharks internal value representation, but I'm happy to blame Numpy instead.
 For example, a function that accepts an array of pairs (e.g. ``[{int,f32}]``) will be turned into a method that accepts two arrays: one of integers and one of floats.
 Similarly, all tuples are flattened.
 This not only means that a Futhark function returning ``{int, {f32, f32}}`` will be turned into a Python method returning a tuple with three elements.
 It also means that a Futhark function taking an argument of type ``{f32,f32}`` will be turned into a Python method accepting *two* arguments, each being a float.

 The best workaround is to only use simple types in entry point
 functions: return only flat tuples, and accept neither tuples nor